 In those cases, Databricks recommends that admins do one of the following:

-Use a different cluster type other than “No isolation shared” cluster access type or its equivalent legacy cluster types.
+Use a different cluster type than “No isolation shared” or its equivalent legacy cluster types.

 Create a non-admin user when using No Isolation Shared clusters.